papercups-io/papercups/README.md

 - **Markdown and emoji support** - use markdown and emoji to add character to your messages!
 - **Invite your team** - send invite links to your teammates to join your account
 - **Conversation management** - close, assign, and prioritize conversations
+- **Built on Elixir** - optimized for responsiveness, fault-tolerance, and support for realtime updates

 ## Documentation

 [Getting setup for development](https://github.com/papercups-io/papercups/wiki/Development-Setup#getting-started)

+## Contributing

+We :heart: contributions big or small.
+See [CONTRIBUTING.md](https://github.com/papercups-io/papercups/blob/master/CONTRIBUTING.md) for a guide on how to get started.

 ## Get in touch